Google Ads in Hong Kong (2026): The Complete SEM & PPC Guide

 - Bid — how much you're willing to pay per click.

-- Quality Score — built from expected click-through rate, ad relevance and landing-page experience.
+- Quality Score — a 1–10 diagnostic that reflects three real-time signals: expected click-through rate, ad relevance and landing-page experience.
+Those signals feed Ad Rank in the auction and are what actually lower your CPC — Quality Score itself isn't a value plugged into the auction.
 On-topic ads paired with a relevant landing page pull your CPC down.

-- Assets / Extensions — sitelinks, call, location and more, which make your ad bigger and lift its click-through rate.
+- Assets / Extensions — sitelinks, call, location and more (9 ad assets worth adding), which make your ad bigger and lift its click-through rate.

 Keyword match types (2026)